fellstat/shinytls/inst/apps/tls_app/helpfiles/wts_tab.md

 - **Time -** The time of day the individual was sampled.
 - **# of individuals observed -** The number of individuals from the population observed at the venue visit.

-The above columns whould have no missing values.
+The above columns should have no missing values.

 - **Number of bootstrap replicate weights -** The number of replicated to generate.
 These can be used in most standard statistical packages to perform inference.